eladw917/whatsapp_snapshot/docs/privacy-policy.md

 ### Data Retention
 - Messages are displayed temporarily and cleared when the popup closes
-- No persistent storage of message content
+- No persistent storage of message content or personal data
-- Browser storage is only used for extension settings (theme preferences, etc.)

 ## Data Security
 - All data processing happens locally in your browser